 7. The dining room is set up to encourage conversation between the guests, which is a nice thing when you are traveling alone.

 1. While it is easy to rent a car or dirt bike, use a tour company to get the best overview of what the island has to offer.

 2. The Island survives on tourist dollars.
 Some vendors will accept USD in addition to Chilean pesos, but be careful some vendors may be a little fast and loose with the conversion rate.

-3. Be aware that horses and cows are allowed to freely roam the land, they are usually left to their own devices.
+3. Be aware that horses and cows are allowed to roam the land freely; so stay a safe distance.

 4. Most of the roads are unpaved.

 5. Main Street consists of 5-6 city blocks.
 Everything is very centrally located and compact.